SOME QUICK FACTS

 In the 40 years that Assistance League of Victor Valley has been a chapter, members have made a concerted effort to build Community Connections by working with Victor Valley residents, businesses, organizations, school districts, local government agencies, and by applying for grants from local and national foundations.

-• Operation School Bell® — 1,343 children clothed this year, plus 783 for the school food pantry
+• Operation School Bell® — 1,253 children clothed this year

-• Operation Hug – The Committee continues to deliver two bags of 15 bears to our three local hospitals – Providence St. Mary’s Medical Center, Desert Valley Hospital, and Victor Valley Global Medical Center.
-Approximately 800 teddy bears were delivered this year.
+• Operation Hug – The Committee continues to deliver bags of bears to our three local hospitals – Providence St. Mary’s Medical Center, Desert Valley Hospital, and Victor Valley Global Medical Center.
+Approximately 600 teddy bears were delivered this year.

 • Project R.E.A.D.

-• Assisteens® – This year 25 Assisteens from 11 different schools volunteered 865 hours.
+• Assisteens® – This year 22 Assisteens from many different high desert schools volunteered 529 hours.

 • Assistance League Thrift Shop continues to provide an immeasurable amount of goods to our local customers at sensible prices.